ryogrid/csv2graph/README.md

 ```

 In this CSV file:
-- The first column contains X-axis values (when `--xdata true` is specified)
+- The first column contains X-axis values (when `--xdata` is specified)
-- Subsequent columns contain data for each series
+- Subsequent columns contain data series
 - Values are comma-separated
 - A header row is required

 ### CSV File Example Without X-axis Data

-If X-axis data is not included, you can use a CSV file in this format:
+For files without X-axis data, you can use a CSV file in this format:

 ```csv
 a,b,c,d